• Request Info

 Portrait of Lillian Stimson

-For many in the Department, the name “Lillian Stimson” probably does not immediately ring a bell, although her portrait hangs in Burchfiel 406, the Geography main conference area.
-Lillian Worley Stimson was a faculty member in the Department of Geography at the University of Tennessee for many years and an important female voice in a traditionally male-dominated academic discipline.
+For many in the Department of Geography and Sustainability, the name “Lillian Stimson” probably does not immediately ring a bell, although her portrait hangs in Burchfiel 406, the geography main conference area.
+Lillian Worley Stimson was a faculty member in the department of Geography for many years and an important female voice in the academic discipline.

 Professor Stimson joined UT in 1948 after teaching at Alabama College.
 She received a MA from University of Wisconsin in 1933 and a PhD from the University of North Carolina in 1949.
-Dr. Stimson was hired at UT as a result of the dramatic increase in student enrollment following World War II.
+Stimson was hired at UT as a result of the dramatic increase in student enrollment following World War II.
 She served on the faculty until the late 1960s.
-On May 17th of 1968, she died of injuries suffered in a car accident she had near Franklin, Tennessee in 1966.
+On May 17 of 1968, she died of injuries suffered in a car accident she had near Franklin, Tennessee, in 1966.

-Dr. Stimson’s interests included geographic education, the American South, conservation, politics, and urban studies.
-In 1965, Lillian Stimson hosted a National Defense Education Act (NDEA) Institute at UT.
-Long-time Department Head Sid Jumper noted that Dr. Stimson “spearheaded” Tennessee’s ties with the NDEA Fellowship Program, which later funded many graduate students in the Geography program.
-A memorial statement written about Lillian Stimson indicated that she “was active in promoting the involvement of women in education and gave considerably of her time in Delta Kappa Gamma, an international honor society for women educators, and to the American Association of University of Women.”
+Stimson’s interests included geographic education, the American South, conservation, politics, and urban studies.
+In 1965, she hosted a National Defense Education Act (NDEA) Institute at UT.
+Long-time Department Head Sid Jumper noted that Stimson “spearheaded” Tennessee’s ties with the NDEA Fellowship Program, which later funded many graduate students in the program.
+A memorial statement written about Stimson indicated that she “was active in promoting the involvement of women in education and gave considerably of her time in Delta Kappa Gamma, an international honor society for women educators, and to the American Association of University of Women.”

-Dr. Stimson was able to claim some important “firsts” within Geography.
+Stimson was able to claim some important “firsts” within geography.
 She was the first female Chair/President of the Southeastern Division of the Association of American Geographers (SEDAAG), holding that position in 1949.
 Not until the early 1990s would SEDAAG elect another woman as President.
-In 1964, Dr. Stimson became the first (and thus far, the only) female Editor of The Southeastern Geographer, the official peer-reviewed journal of the Southeastern Division of the AAG.
-As this history suggests, the discipline of Geography, like other sciences, still struggles with issues of diversity.
+In 1964, Stimson became the first (and thus far, the only) female editor of The Southeastern Geographer, the official peer-reviewed journal of the Southeastern Division of the AAG.

 Filed Under: Department News, Human Geography